DIY Backyard Projects: How to Create Your Outdoor Oasis

 Whether you’ve just moved into a new home or you’ve lived in the same home for years, you may be thinking it’s the right time to give your backyard a makeover.

 Think about what you’d like to see in your outdoor space.
-What you do to spruce things up will depend on your stage of life and personal tastes (i.e. some types of decorative touches may not be the best idea if you have small children), but remember, a little can go a long way!
+What you do to spruce things up will depend on your stage of life and personal tastes (i.e. some types of decorative touches may not be the best idea if you have small children, such as white upholstery and breakable decorative pieces), but remember, a little can go a long way!
 Increase the appeal of your yard without having to hire a professional landscaper with these DIY backyard projects:

 1) String Up Some Lights